adobe/phased-testing/README.md

 - Other issues corrected are : #20, #22, #23, #24, #25

 ### 7.0.3
-- #15 Renamed old produce/consume to produceInStep/consumeFromStep.
+- Renamed old produce/consume to produceInStep/consumeFromStep.
 The old produceWithKey/consumeWith key are now deprecated.
-Instead you should use produceWithKey/consumeWith
+Instead you should use produceWithKey/consumeWith (#15)
-- #8  We an now export the phase cache at will.
+- We can now export the phase cache at will.
 This is very useful for debugging or for Data Broker testing.
-Added a method PhasedTestManager.fetchExportFile which help return the selected export file
+Added a method PhasedTestManager.fetchExportFile which help return the selected export file (#8)

 ### 7.0.0
 - Migrated to TestNG 7.4